jameswniu/research_doc_extraction_rag_agent/output/report.md

 **Participants:** 106

-**Headline:** Most participants satisfied yet still open to better VPN options
+**Headline:** Most participants open to a better-fit VPN option

-**Summary:** Half of participants are satisfied but willing to explore alternatives, while 25% are loyal and resistant to switching and 23% are frustrated by technical limitations.
-Providers should prioritize solving technical pain points while offering compelling reasons for satisfied participants to trial improved services.
+**Summary:** 43% of participants are satisfied yet willing to explore a better-fit VPN, 30% are loyal and unlikely to switch, and 24% are frustrated by blocks and technical limitations.
+Prioritize a premium, reliability-focused offer that targets the open-to-switch 43% while explicitly solving the 24%’s pain points with stronger unblocking and performance guarantees.

 ### Themes

-#### Satisfied Users Open to Exploring Alternatives (50%)
+#### Satisfied Users Open to Exploring Alternatives (43%)

 Strong interest exists among participants who report no current issues but remain curious about new options.
 Most express willingness to research, trial, or learn more about alternative VPN services despite satisfaction with their current provider.
-Price and value comparison emerge as the primary decision factors for this segment, with cost considerations outweighing loyalty concerns 2:1.
-This represents a persuadable market segment where competitive pricing and clear feature differentiation could drive switching behavior.
+Price and value comparison emerge as the primary decision factors, with cost sensitivity outweighing brand loyalty.
+This segment represents potential switchers who could be converted through competitive pricing and clear feature differentiation.

 **Quotes:**